 - Examine our networks.
 Who’s in it?
 Who’s not?
 How can I invite others in to my inner circle?
 How can I listen better?
 How can I be more curious?
 How can I encourage idea sharing?
 How can I give more people a voice?

 Join the conversation!
-As you think about overcoming implicit bias, you might consider dialogueing about these questions:
+As you think about overcoming implicit bias, consider dialogue with your colleagues and administrators about these questions:

 - What are forms of implicit bias that you have personally experienced, or what forms of implicit bias have you witnessed others experiencing?